DataFire/Integrations/integrations/generated/google_gmail/README.md

   * threadsTotal `integer`: The total number of threads with the label.
   * threadsUnread `integer`: The number of unread threads with the label.
   * type `string` (values: system, user): The owner type for the label.
 User labels are created by the user and can be modified and deleted by the user and can be applied to any message or thread.
 System labels are internally created and cannot be added, modified, or deleted.
 System labels may be able to be applied to or removed from messages and threads under some circumstances but this is not guaranteed.
 For example, users can apply and remove the INBOX and UNREAD labels from messages and threads, but cannot apply or remove the DRAFTS or SENT labels from messages or threads.

+### LabelColor
+* LabelColor `object`
+  * backgroundColor `string`: The background color represented as hex string #RRGGBB (ex #000000).
+This field is required in order to set the color of a label.
+Only the following predefined set of color values are allowed:
+  * textColor `string`: The text color of the label, represented as hex string.
+This field is required in order to set the color of a label.
+Only the following predefined set of color values are allowed:

 ### ListDraftsResponse
 * ListDraftsResponse `object`